worthingtonse/worthingtonse/README.md

-# Digital Currency Software Engineer
+# High Security & Digital Currency Software Engineer

 <!--
 **worthingtonse/worthingtonse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.